ckkr2cardiff/ckkr2cardiff.github.io/README.md

 4. `git commit -am "[YOUR MSG]"`
 5. `git push origin`

-### On the web interface:
-1. Append a new row to https://github.com/ucl-dark/ucl-dark.github.io/blob/master/sitedata/news.yml
-    * message is in markdown format

 ## Steps to update the site
-The following steps are optional (in case you want your modifications show immediately on the http://dark.cs.ucl.ac.uk/) :
+The following steps are optional (in case you want your modifications show immediately on the https://ckkr2cardiff.github.io/) :
 `bash deploy.sh`